zcash/zips/draft-zsf.md

 The term "network upgrade" in this document is to be interpreted as described in ZIP 200.
 [2]

-The term "Block Rewards" refers to the algorithmic issuance of ZEC to every block's creator -- part of the consensus rules.
+"Block Subsidy” - the algorithmic issuance of ZEC on block creation – part of the consensus rules.
+Split between the miner and the Dev Fund.
+Also known as Block Reward.

 "Issuance" - The method by which unmined or unissued ZEC is converted to ZEC available to users of the network